Wire-Network/wire-docs/docs/api-reference/wire-cdt/how-to-guides/multi-index/how-to-instantiate-a-multi-index-table.md

 Make sure you have the following prerequisites in place:

-* A Wire development environment, for details consult the [Get Started Guide](https://docs.eosnetwork.com/docs/latest/getting-started/),
+* A Wire development environment, for details consult the [Getting Started](https://docs.wire.network/docs/getting-started/getting-started-intro) section of our docs.

 ## Procedure